TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab2/README.md

     #print("====> ", str_to_int("27") == 27)  # Expected Result: True
     #print("Str_to_int Test Closed \n")
 ```
-Of course, the code will start working if you remove `#`. `#` is a reserved word in python for describing something is comment that not for execute.
-Usually, this is used for adding description of the code by the developer but in case of implementing tests, we can add it on the code to control the tests.
-When you enter `python basic_operations.py` after editing all the codes, it will show 9 times of `====>  True`.
-If there is `====>  False`, it means that those are not edited properly so that you have to check again.
+Of course, the code will work again if you remove `#`. `#` is a reserved word in python for describing something is comment that isn't for execute.
+Usually, this is used for adding description of the code by the developer but in case of implementing tests, we can add it on the code to control the test.
+When you enter `python basic_operations.py` after editing all the codes, you will see 9 times of `====>  True`.
+If there is `====>  False`, it means that those functions are not edited properly so that you have to check again.

 ## Assignment submission
-If you had overcome difficult time on the first week, you would complete this assignment easily.
+If you overcome difficult time on the first week, you would complete this assignment easily.
 However, This is the last time explaining the way to submit the assignment in detail.
-For Windows, you must follow the following for assignment submission.
 - Press `windows`+`r` and enter cmd and click OK.
 - Change directory to working folder.
 - Enter below code on cmd window.